Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 Run a node
 ==========

 You are almost ready to mint your first NFT on Concordium.
-To do that you need to run a local node, which in this tutorial (using a Mac) is a Docker image in the repository.
+To do that you need to run a local node, which in this tutorial is a Docker image in the repository.
 To start it run the command below.
 Docker file configurations can be found in the docker-compose.yml file as described below.
 Don't forget the set a name for your node with the parameter ``CONCORDIUM_COLLECTOR_NODE_NAME``.
 The docker-compose configuration below is inspired by the Docker docs from the Concordium website.

 .. code-block:: console